-At present the breed is not recognized for competition in the United States, although some are bred and kept as pets.
+At present, the breed is not recognised for competition in the United States, although some are bred and kept as pets.

 Turkish cats breed true, the kittens always resembling their parents, and the breed is being kept pure by not outcrossing to any other breed or colour variety.
 The average litter contains four kittens.

 The kittens are born pure chalk white not pink, like most all-white animals with the auburn markings already quite clearly visible.
 Their eyes open very early, at four or five days, and are blue, gradually changing to pale amber.

 Their coat is semi-longhaired and is “awn” in texture(most cats have three types of coat hair… awn, guard and down) which makes their coat feel as soft as a rabbit, and it also dries extremely quickly which goes well with their happiness in water.
 Their coat however oiled and thus quite waterproof and bathing them is almost pointless.

 They are accomplished fishercats… so if you have a fish tank… keep it covered.
 Expect them to play in your bath and even the toilet bowl if left to their own devices.

 Cats are extremely adaptable, and fast breeders.
 In the wild, the kittens that naturally have the most desirable traits for a region will survive the easiest and thus pass one those desirable traits to their progeny.
 Turkish Van cats come from a region with extreme temperature swings, with very hot summers and freezing cold winters, so they grow a thick winter coat, and shed it in summer, so they require at least daily brushing in Autumn and owners would be advised to have a portable vacuum on hand.
 This is not a cat, for a family where someone has a cat allergy.